jonnonz1/nz-statute-book/acts/public/1971/marine-reserves-act-1971.md

   (j) the cost to the Department of the prosecution of the offence which resulted in the forfeiture, and the seizure, holding, and anticipated cost of disposal of the property, including the court proceedings in respect of that seizure, holding, and disposal; and
   (k) such other matters as the court thinks relevant,— (8) No order shall be made under subsection (7), unless it is necessary to avoid manifest injustice.
-(9) If the owner of the forfeit property was the person convicted of the offence in respect of which the property was forfeit, no order made under subsection (7) in respect of that forfeit property shall have effect to the extent that it, together with any other order made under that subsection in respect of the same forfeit property, has the effect of allowing less than 40% of the value of the forfeit property to remain forfeit to the Crown.
+(9) If the owner of the forfeit property was the person who committed the offence in respect of which the property was forfeit, no order made under subsection (7) in respect of that forfeit property shall have effect to the extent that it, together with any other order made under that subsection in respect of the same forfeit property, has the effect of allowing less than 40% of the value of the forfeit property to remain forfeit to the Crown.
-(10) Subsection (9) does not prevent the return of up to 100% of the value of any forfeit property to any owner of property other than the person convicted of the offence in respect of which the property was forfeit.
+(10) Subsection (9) does not prevent the return of up to 100% of the value of any forfeit property to any owner of property other than the person who committed the offence in respect of which the property was forfeit.
 (11) Without limiting subsection (7), any order under that subsection may order 1 or more of the following:
   (a) the retention of the forfeit property by the Crown:
   (b) the return of some or all of the forfeit property to the owner at the time of forfeiture, with or without the prior payment to the Crown of a sum of money: